fixmycrypto/FixMyCrypto/README.md

 This will test e.g. "ThePass**hp**rase**1**" and all other single **or double** typos of "ThePassphrase!"
 (8,387,574 permutations).

-**Brute forcing more than 2 typos in a passphrase is unlikely to succeed due to the huge number of permutations**.
+**Trying to brute force more than 2 typos in a passphrase will fail due to the huge number of permutations**.
 If you have at least some idea as to where the typo(s) were made, then try using wildcards.

 ## Passphrase Wildcards